The Moffatts: 1998–2000: Chapter I: A New Beginning and Submodalities

 In their teens, the group dropped out of the country music genre and recorded a new album, Chapter I: A New Beginning, and began singing pop/rock music.
-Prior to their teenage years the band would only sparingly perform their own instruments and had a back-up band, but now chose to do it alone with Scott on lead guitar, Clint on bass guitar, Dave on keyboards and Bob on drums.
+Prior to their teenage years the band would only sparingly perform their own instruments and had a back-up band, but now chose to do it alone with Scott on lead guitar, Clint on bass guitar, Dave on keyboards, and Bob on drums.
 Lead vocals on the album were shared between Scott and Dave, however live they all took their turns.
 Chapter One sold more than six million copies worldwide and went double platinum in their native Canada.
 Many industry insiders say that the band sold that many again on the black market in Asia.
 Chapter One was also very popular in Europe.
 It was produced in part by the Berman Brothers (who also worked for Hanson and Real McCoy) in New York City and Toronto.
 The Ottawa-based radio station Hot 89.9 declared them the best new band of 1998.

 One single on the US version of Chapter One, the Glen Ballard-produced "Until You Loved Me", appeared in the Drew Barrymore film, Never Been Kissed.
 "Misery", on the US version of Chapter I: A New Beginning is on the soundtrack of the movie Teaching Mrs. Tingle starring Katie Holmes.
-In 1999, the band appeared on the NBC TV show Hang Time, performing the song "Girl of My Dreams" for the school.
+In 1999, the band appeared on the NBC television show Hang Time, performing the song "Girl of My Dreams" for the school.
 In the same year, The Moffatts also did an episode of TV show Campbell Scramble, a show that Calgary's CTV sports newscaster Glenn Campbell made featuring his three daughters Kate, Maddy, and Amy Campbell.
 That year, the band performed at the Juno Awards show in Hamilton.